openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-huks.md

 This error code indicates key access failure due to permanent invalidation.
 Possible causes include:

-1. The key was configured with a user authentication access control attribute that invalidates upon device password reset, leading to key invalidation.
+1. The key has a user authentication access control attribute set to invalidate upon password reset, and device keys were cleared, causing key invalidation.
-2. The key was configured with a user authentication access control attribute that invalidates upon new biometric enrollment (e.g., fingerprint or facial recognition), causing the key to fail.
+2. The key has a user authentication access control attribute set to invalidate upon new biometric enrollment, and new fingerprints or facial data were added, causing key invalidation.

 **Resolution Steps**

-1. Confirm the specific cause of authentication failure from logs.
+1. Confirm the cause of authentication failure through logs.
-2. If correct parameters were used but authentication failed due to invalidation control, the key can no longer be used.
+2. If correct parameters were used but invalidation control caused authentication failure, the key can no longer be used.

 ## 12000008 Key Access Failed - Key Authentication Failed